 The blobfish (Psychrolutes marcidus) might not be the world’s cutest animal.
 It might not even be close.
-In 2013, the Ugly Animal Conservation Society selected the blobfish as its ugly mascot.
-The blobfish is one of about 40 species in the Psychrolutidae family of fish – from the Greek “psychrolouteo,” meaning “to have a cold bath.”
-What else is there to know about this lovably ugly fish?
+In 2013, the Ugly Animal Preservation Society selected the blobfish as its ugly mascot.
+The blobfish is one of about 40 species in the Psychrolutidae family of fish, which also contains the fathead sculpin, from the Greek “psychrolouteo,” meaning “to have a cold bath.”
+What else is there to know about this lovably ugly fish that is often referred to as the world’s ugliest animal, or at least the world’s ugliest fish?

 One of the most incredible things about blobfish is where they are able to live.
-These small (30 cm) fish are typically found off the coasts of Australia and Tasmania, often at depths of 600 to 1300 meters in a region known as the bathyal zone.
-Blobfish have a unique adaptation that allows them to survive at such great depths: they lack a swim bladder.
+These small (30 cm) fish are typically found in the Pacific Ocean off the coasts of Australia and Tasmania, often in very deep water at depths of 600 to 1300 meters (up to roughly 4000 feet) in a region known as the bathyal zone.
+Blobfish have a unique adaptation that allows them to survive at such great depths: they lack a swim bladder, which is unique to most fish in the world.

 Little is known about the specific diet of P. marcidus.
 This is likely due to its reclusive nature and difficult-to-access habitat.
 What we do know is that blobfish are almost certainly opportunistic feeders, meaning they will eat whatever falls to the ocean floor.
-Because they do not have a hard skeleton, they also do not have teeth.
+Because they do not have a hard skeleton, they also do not have teeth, which means they have to swallow prey whole.
 This gives us a clue as to what kind of foods the blobfish likely eats as part of its regular diet.

 The blobfish is relatively new to the scientific world.
 The first P. marcidus specimen was discovered about 350 km off the coast of Australia, during a joint Australian-New Zealand expedition in 2003.
 The group was towing trawling gear (a type of net that is dragged across the ocean floor) and picked up the now-famous fish.
 They named it Blobby after its characteristic, and now familiar, look.